InsaLili/insalili.github.io/pages/cv.md

 	<div class="section">
 	  <h3>Publications</h3>
 	  <ul>
+		  <li>Lili Tong, Audrey Serna, Simon Pageaud, Sébastien George and Aurélien Tabard.
+2016.
+It’s not how you stand, it’s how you move: F-formations and collaboration dynamics in a mobile learning game.
+In Proceedings of the 18th International Conference on Human Computer Interaction with Mobile Devices and Services (MobileHCI '16).
+ACM, New York, NY, USA. (accepted)</li>
 		  <li>Lili Tong, Audrey Serna, Sébastien George, Aurélien Tabard, and Gilles Brochet.
 2014.
 Interactive Surface Composition Based on Arduino in Multi-Display Environments.
 In Proceedings of the Ninth ACM International Conference on Interactive Tabletops and Surfaces (ITS '14).
 ACM, New York, NY, USA, 369-374.
 DOI=http://dx.doi.org/10.1145/2669485.2669548</li>
 	  	<li>Toward rapid prototyping tools for designing collaborative learning activities on tabletops.
 L.Tong.
 Dans RJC EIAH, La Rochelle. pp. 75-80.
 2014</li>
 		</ul>